syncfusion-content/winui-docs/winui/Chart/SeriesTypes/ColumnandBar.md

 **Segment Spacing**

 [`SegmentSpacing`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ColumnSeries.html#Syncfusion_UI_Xaml_Charts_ColumnSeries_SegmentSpacing) property is used to set the spacing among the segments, when multiple series are added in chart.
 Its value ranges from 0 to 1.
-The following code illustrates how to use the [`SegmentSpacing`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ColumnSeries.html#Syncfusion_UI_Xaml_Charts_ColumnSeries_SegmentSpacing) property in series,
+The following code illustrates how to use the [`SegmentSpacing`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ColumnSeries.html#Syncfusion_UI_Xaml_Charts_ColumnSeries_SegmentSpacing) property in series.

 {% tabs %}